 Figuring out the best full frame cameras for wedding photography can be quite daunting.
-But you can rest easy: we’ve rounded up our favourite wedding photography cameras so you can determine which rig will work best for you and your style.
+But you can rest easy: we’ve rounded up our favourite wedding photography cameras so you can determine which rig will work best for you and make your wedding portfolio website.

 So—you’ve gone through all the different types of photography and figured out that shooting weddings is your true passion.
 And you’re already stockpiling killer ideas and inspo for cool wedding setups.
 Congrats!
 Now it’s time to invest in a real wedding camera.
 But which model should you pick?